To be is to do: Jean-Paul Sartre (French philosopher)

 Initially the number of schools of therapy could be counted on one hand and, by the 21st century, there was a very many hundreds of them.
 The different schools seemed driven by different priorities:

 The Analytic Schools: wanting to understand the inner workings of our minds and split into Freudian, Jungian, Adlerian and Kleinian Schools, to name just a few.
-In later years, a Relational school emerged seeking to build bridges within the analytic schools.
+In later years, a Relational school emerged sought to build bridges within the analytic schools, and other therapies.

 The Humanistic Schools: wanting to experience the person that is a client.
 These schools later split into a number of different perspectives, often based on a difference of ’emphasis’ about how best to relate to the client.
 Such schools included Existential, Person-centred, Gestalt and Psychodrama to name just another few.

 Behavioural Schools: focused on behaviour – what we are seen to do, rather than what goes on inside our head.
-This later split into a number of schools as some were more willing to investigate the ‘black box’ but others remained determined to assess only that which can be seen to happen.
+This later split into a number of schools as some were more willing to investigate the ‘black box’.
+Others remained determined to assess only that which can be seen to happen.
+Transactional Analysis (TA) wsa developed in the mid-20th century to build a bridge between the raqdical behaviourists and the traditional analytic schools.

 In later years, the strict Behaviourist perspective morphed into a number of Cognitive schools including Cognitive Behavioural (CBT), Rational Emotive Behavioural Therapy (REBT) and Schema therapy.
 A special case to consider here was Eye Movement De-sensitisation and Reprocessing (EMDR).
 This emerged at the end of the twentieth century.